gbeaty/scunits/README.md

 (or Yet Another Scala Units Library)

-scunits is an experimental library for type-checking dimensional quantities and handling units of measure in scala.
+scunits is an experimental, extensible library for type-checking dimensional quantities and handling units of measure in scala.
 Exponents of base quantities are stored at the type-level in recursive list structures similar to shapeless's hlists, but without any run-time instances.
-To keep things simple, all measurements are stored as Doubles with SI values for their appropriate unit.
+All measurements are stored as Doubles of their appropriate SI unit and only converted to a specific unit when needed.

 ## Features
 - All measurements are Value Classes wrapping Doubles